 Can I Take Equity Out of My House for Home Improvements?

-A home equity loan is a loan taken out against the equity you have in your house.
+When comparing a home improvement loan vs. home equity loan, a home equity loan is a loan taken out against the equity you have in your house.
 Whether or not you’re eligible for such a loan depends on the amount of equity you’ve developed.